rulewis/journey-optimizer.en/help/using/personalization/personalization-aeras.md

 For a complete documentation about Push notification configuration, refer to [this section](../configure-push.md).

-## Expression Editor usage
+## Use the expression editor

-The expression editor is the centerpiece of the personalization in Customer Journey Management.
+The expression editor is the centerpiece of the personalization in Journey Optimizer.

 It is available in every context where you need to define personalization like emails, push and offers.